JihyeHaley/JihyeHaley/README.md

   * NIA_NER
   * HTML_TAG_EXTRACT using Pandas
   * Japanese Parsing
-  * *✏️New Research with Doctors from SUN Machine Learning Labotary*
+  * *✏️ New Research with Doctors from SNU Machine Learning Labotary*

 **Regular Expression** : Codecademy (*Learn the Basics of Regular Expression*) <- Completed🎉